wu-qing-157/Trilling-PintOS/report.md

 Thanks to the implementation of buffer cache, we now support to write a block partly to the file system, so any bounce buffer is no longer needed.

+#### Task 3.
+Subdirectory

+In the basic file system, all files live in a single directory, and we'll now replace it by a hierarchical name space.
+To implement this, we call function `parse_directory` to parse a directory.
+For the special file names `.` and `..`, two special files named "." and ".." are added whenever we add a new directory, pointing to the current directory and parent directory, respectively.
+Directory information is stored in  `inode`  disk.
+Some functions arer added in sys_call for the support of system call.